By the end of this section, you will be able to do the following:

 pH, Buffers, Acids, and Bases

-The pH of a solution indicates its acidity or alkalinity.
+The pH of a solution indicates its acidity or basicity.

-You may have used litmus or pH paper, filter paper treated with a natural water-soluble dye for use as a pH indicator, tests how much acid (acidity) or base (alkalinity) exists in a solution.
+You may have used litmus or pH paper, filter paper treated with a natural water-soluble dye for use as a pH indicator.
+It tests how much acid (acidity) or base (basicity) exists in a solution.
 You might have even used some to test whether the water in a swimming pool is properly treated.
 In both cases, the pH test measures hydrogen ions' concentration in a given solution.

 Hydrogen ions spontaneously generate in pure water by the dissociation (ionization) of a small percentage of water molecules into equal numbers of hydrogen (H+) ions and hydroxide (OH-) ions.
 While the hydroxide ions are kept in solution by their hydrogen bonding with other water molecules, the hydrogen ions, consisting of naked protons, immediately attract to un-ionized water molecules, forming hydronium ions (H3O+).
 Still, by convention, scientists refer to hydrogen ions and their concentration as if they were free in this state in liquid water.